-Editor's note: This page was updated on Sept.
-21, 2021.
+Editor's note: This page was updated on April 6, 2022.
 Please follow all rules and guidelines set by state and local public health and safety authorities.
 Reference the Centers for Disease Control and Prevention, the Colorado Department of Public Health and Environment and your local public health agency for immediate updates.

 To help with your planning, we asked two of Children’s Hospital Colorado’s pediatric infectious disease experts, Sara Saporta-Keating, MS, MD, and Samuel Dominguez, MD, PhD, for some guidelines.

 “Focus on what you can control,” Dr. Dominguez says.
-“That means using all of our tools: good and frequent hand washing, wearing a face covering, limiting interactions with people outside of your household and staying home when you're sick.
+“That means using all of our tools: good and frequent hand-washing, wearing a mask during times when there is moderate to high community spread, limiting interactions with people outside of your household, testing and staying home when you're sick.
 Then, when the time comes, get your child vaccinated as soon as possible.

 How to handle social gatherings with unvaccinated kids

-Safe activities: planning sports and travel
+Safe activities: childcare, sports and travel

-If your children play sports, keep in mind that unvaccinated kids should be wearing masks even during athletics held outdoors if social distancing is not possible.
+If your children play sports, keep in mind that in times of high virus transmission, unvaccinated kids should be wearing masks even during athletics held outdoors if social distancing is not possible.
 If they’re walking or riding bikes outdoors while maintaining a safe physical distance from people outside of their household, they can remove their face coverings.

 Supporting your child’s mental health

 First, pay close attention to your children’s needs and plan activities that give them joy.
-If they want a play date, plan a get together outside with masks.
+If they want a play date, plan a get together outside (and if community transmission is high, make sure to bring masks) .
 Encourage social interactions among family and friends, and work with everyone involved to hold the event in a way that includes precautions.

-“Check in regularly with your kids about how they’re feeling, and if you notice any changes in their mood, especially increased anger, irritability, anxiety or gloom that could be depression, reach out to your pediatrician to screen for symptoms.”
+“Check in regularly with your kids about how they’re feeling, and if you notice any changes in their mood, especially increased anger, irritability, anxiety or gloom, that could be depression,” says Dr. Glover.
+“Reach out to your pediatrician to screen for symptoms.”